navya19pk/Implement-C-decision-making-statements-/README.md

 Algorithm :

-Start
+Step- 1: Start
-Input three integers: a, b, c
+Step- 2: Input three integers: a, b, c
-Compare:
-Display the largest value
+Step- 3: Compare: Display the largest value
-End
+Step- 4: End
 Conclusion: we have created different types of programs based on the decision making statement and got to know that why conditions are crucial for any kind of program.